ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/install/helm.md

   kubectl apply -f https://app.getambassador.io/yaml/ambassador-docs/$version$/quickstart/qotm.yaml
   ```

 2. Copy the configuration below and save it to a file called `quote-backend.yaml` so that you can create a Mapping on your cluster.
-This Mapping tells $productName$ to route all traffic inbound to the `/backend/` path to the `quote` Service.
+This Mapping tells Emissary to route all traffic inbound to the `/backend/` path to the `quote` Service.

   ```yaml
   ---